iMissile/Self.Writing/Notes/DataScience_notes.md

 - COOL!
 [Modern Text Features in R](https://www.tidyverse.org/blog/2021/02/modern-text-features/)
 - COOL! [reactablefmtr](https://github.com/kcuilla/reactablefmtr).
 An R package to simplify formatting and customization of tables made with {reactable}
 - datamods.
 [Shiny modules to import data into an application or addin](https://github.com/dreamRs/datamods) Shiny modules to import and manipulate data into an application or addin.
-- [Convert PowerPoint Slides to xaringan (remark.js)](https://github.com/datalorax/slidex).
-This package is a work-in-progress, but is aimed at making the process of converting Microsoft PowerPoint slides to beautiful HTML xaringan slides as seamless as possible, maintaining tables, figures, links, and bulleted lists

 # 12.02.2021